brostandy/mineRva/README.md

 # mineRva
-metabolite ions extRaction and visualization (mineRva) is to extract ions from LC-MS1 experiment of a complex mixture analysis
+metabolite ions extRaction and visualization (mineRva) is a statistical analysis model to extract ions from LC-MS1 experiment of a complex mixture analysis.

 ## Introduction
 Metabolite ions from LC-MS1 experiment usually is the initial step to model or generate hypothesis for metabolomics study.
 However,